0 0

 We assume the birth year 1903 is a mistake

-The Sheffield name comes down through Matthew’s family; they were large land owners in Cappoley, Laois, Queens Co, Ireland where they built Sheffield House.
+The Sheffield name comes down through Matthew’s family; originally of Huguenot decent they were large land owners in Cappoley, Laois, Queens Co, Ireland where they built Sheffield House.

 John’s father Matthew was born in 1852 in Ireland, his grandfather, also Matthew Sheffield 1820 -1905, was a land owner and gentleman farmer from a family of Barristers, Magistrates and landowners, his wife Phoebe Louisa Dawson was the daughter of John Dawson, Earl of Portarlington.
 Theirs is a complicated family of possibly eleven children all born in Ireland.

-It was just four months later in April 1909 that John is first admitted to a ‘Lunatic Asylum’ aged just 16yrs, what a terrible time for Alice and the family.
+It was just four months later in April 1909 that John is first admitted to a ‘Lunatic Asylum’ aged just 16 years.
+It was said that when one of the doctors asked John a very personal question, “he was so horrified that he went raving”.
+Doctors instructed that nobody was allowed to say he had done anything wrong.
+What a terrible time for Alice and the family.

 Patient 93960, Admitted 29 Apr 1909 – Discharged “Reld” 20 Sep 1909